-Assignment 3 (response to texts) Example 1 Stimulus text(s): several letters published in a newspaper in response to a proposal for a new development in the locality Assignment: Analyse and evaluate the information and views you have read and write an article based on them for the newspaper.
-Your own views should be based on the content of the letters. (response to texts) Stimulus text(s): a magazine article advocating the cull of a species of animal that has become a nuisance Example 2 Assignment: Analyse and evaluate the information and views expressed in the article and either (a) write your own article in response or (b) write a letter to the author of the article.
+- Stimulus text(s): several letters published in a newspaper in response to a proposal for a new development in the locality - Assignment: Analyse and evaluate the information and views you have read and write an article based on them for the newspaper.
+Your own views should be based on the content of the letters. - Stimulus text(s): a magazine article advocating the cull of a species of animal that has become a nuisance - Assignment: Analyse and evaluate the information and views expressed in the article and either (a) write your own article in response or (b) write a letter to the author of the article.